answear/kube-vcloud-flexvolume/README.md

 cat examples/nginx.yaml | kubectl apply -f -
 ```

-The driver will create an independent disk named "testdisk" and the volume will also be mounted as /data inside the container.
+The driver will create an independent disk with name "testdisk" and size 1Gi under storage profile "T1".
+The volume will also be mounted as /data inside the container.

 Options